From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 Employer Registration

-Employer registration is currently scheduled to be available in our online portal from 1 July 2025.
-Businesses employing eligible workers in the community services sector in South Australia are required to complete the online Employer Registration Application form to register within 28 days of commencement of the scheme.
+Employer registration has been available in the online portal since 1 October 2025.
+Businesses employing eligible workers in the community services sector in South Australia are required to complete the online Employer Registration Application form to register within 28 days of commencement of the Portable Long Service Leave scheme.

 First Employer Return Lodgement

-The first quarterly Employer Return is scheduled to be available from the end of September 2025 and due for lodgement by 21 October 2025.
-Employers will be required to pay any applicable levies for the quarter by 21 October 2025.
+The first quarterly Employer Return will be available from the end of December 2025 and due for lodgement by 21 January 2026.
+Employers will be required to pay any applicable levies for the quarter by 21 January 2026.

 Worker Service Prior to Commencement